 Course participants will work in small groups on a week-long project that incorporates all of these topics.
 At the end of the week, each group will make a formal presentation to the class.

-Cheryl Braunstein, Manager, Exhbit Planning & Development - Smithsonian National Zoo
+Cheryl Braunstein, Manager, Exhibit Planning & Development - Smithsonian National Zoo

-Monica Lake, Director of Projects - Woodland Park Zoo
+Monica Lake, Head of Development - Auckland Zoo

 Randy Marker, President - Thomas & Marker Construction Co.

 Doug Piekarz, President & CEO - Akron Zoological Park

 Terry O'Connor, Principal Consultant - Terry O'Connor Consulting LLC

 Chris Andrews, Head, Merlin Animal Welfare and Development - SEA LIFE US

 This course is designed for zoo/aquarium staff involved in exhibit development, animal care, conservation education, design and graphics, research, facilities, marketing and operations.